turcuciprian/ciprianturcu.com-source/content/post/welcome.md

 I gave some time to ReactJS.
 Don't get me wrong. it's great.
 Standalone, with nothing.
 It does it's job well.
 But if you want to do 2 way data binding, you want to create routes, you want to create a full blown app quick. well, you will have to organize.
 There is no Quick. there's just a lot of work, you need libraries like Redux that have a ton of components and dependencies for each and every feature.
 And if one component has an error or is incompatible because of it's version to a modification/feature that is needed.
 The whole thing crashes and does not work. there needs to be a better organizing path.

 Originally I learned and did a personal project in Angular 1.5.x but later, angular 2 came out of beta.
 It was weird, did not give it much thought.
 I am giving it thought now. and I am studying it, planning to make a new project on it.
 Won't give details about that just yet, but I will as soon as I have something.
 All that I can say is that this project will need to be finished fast.
 And I will have a MVP as soon as possible (my target is by 1 April).

 So what I can say for now, is , I'm going all in Angular 2.
 I'm also going all in to another programming language, but that is for later.
 Thank you for reading thus far.

+I always want more, it's never enough, there's so much information outh there that you can't really settle.
+Unless you want to be a plain waste of air.
+Then you should settle.
+So many people have.
+Just Fuck, eat, shit and sleep.
+If that's what your life purpose to be, fine.
+You have that right.
+I don't.
+I want more.

 Stay tuned for more.